reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 In this lab, you will create and examine an Azure IoT Hub and an IoT Hub Device Provisioning Service.
 The lab includes the following exercises:

-* Create an IoT Hub using the Azure portal
+- Exercise 1: Create an IoT Hub using the Azure portal
-* Examine features of the IoT Hub service
+- Exercise 2: Examine the IoT Hub Service
-* Create a Device Provisioning Service and link it to your IoT Hub
+- Exercise 3: Create a Device Provisioning Service using the Azure portal
-* Examine features of the Device Provisioning Service
+- Exercise 4: Examine the Device Provisioning Service

-## Lab Instructions

 ### Exercise 1: Create an IoT Hub using the Azure portal